y6699a/ps5_lua_loader/README.md

 * null_ptr - for testing & ideas
 * gezine - for sharing the vulnerable games & ideas
 * specter & chendo - for webkit implementations which i refer a lot
+* al-azif - parts and information grabbed from his sdk, aswell as from his ftp server
 * everyone else who shared their knowledge with the community